nicofirst1/MotionBot/README.md

 * Way more sensible than MSE (in a good way)
 * Not so sensitive to shadow changes
 * Change detected with score 24, while there was none
+* Is triggered when camera auto adjust brightness